Gerald-Development/Barista-Gerald/README.md

 ## Contributions
 Do you want to contribute to the bot yourself?
 Great news: you can!
 Just join our Discord and coordinate with us.

-We are currently not maintaining our GitHub issues due to the fact that we are a small team and mostly write all the code ourselves, if you want to contribute in that way check in after a week or two when we have finally managed to maintain our repo page!
+We are currently not maintaining our GitHub issues due to the fact that we are a small team and mostly write all the code ourselves.
+If you want to contribute you can either look for some rare issues on the issue tab or join our discord server where we plan and delegate tasks.